 The plan is voluntary, and contributions are matched up to a certain percent designated by Council.
 The City matches an employee's contributions on a dollar for dollar basis up to a maximum of 8% of the employee's salary or \$5,000 per fiscal year, whichever is less.

-The City contributed \$34,192 to the deferred compensation plan for the fiscal year ended September 30, 2020.
+City of Diamondhead, Mississippi Notes to the Financial Statements For the Year Ended September 30, 2021